Hiyya1/ODT-2026-Hiyya/README.md

 What features are nice to have but not essential?

 - `Multiple flowers arranged in arrays`
+- `Flowers bloom simultaneously/independently and not one after the other`
 - `Flowers with multiple layers of petals`
 - `Flowers made of material(s) that are delicate and aesthetically pleasing`